DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 \subsection{DLCM framework overview}

-Cells in the DLCM framework are understood as discrete agents represented by a state vector that move, proliferate, die, or switch phenotype based on population-level event intensities or \emph{propensities} in a continuous-time Markov chain (CTMC).
-The cells reside in a computational grid and are equipped with internal states which can be a either continuous or discrete entities, such as quantities of proteins or signaling molecules, and that change according to its own set of internal propensities.
+Similar to certain other frameworks, e.g., PhysiBoss \cite{letort2019physiboss}, DLCM supports simulation at the following three scales: the population micro-environment, the cell mechanics and phenotypic behavior, and the intracellular dynamics.
+More specifically, cells in the DLCM framework are understood as discrete agents represented by a state vector that move, proliferate, die, or switch phenotype based on event intensities or \emph{propensities} in a continuous-time Markov chain (CTMC).
+The cells reside in a computational grid and are equipped with internal states which can be either continuous or discrete entities, such as quantities of proteins or signaling molecules, and that change according to its own set of internal propensities.
+Finally, the micro-environment is modeled by quasi-stationary PDEs, whose fields may interact with the cells.

-A foundational assumption of the framework is that the internal states of the cells only weakly affect the population-level intensities.
+A foundational assumption of the framework is that the internal states of the cells only affect the population-level events in a weak sense.
 A model that breaks this assumption would be one where the internal cell dynamics -- such as the synthesis of a protein -- vary on a comparably fast scale \emph{and} strongly feed back into the population-level events, thereby altering the timescale of the latter's evolution.
-This basic scale separation assumption allows the population-level state to be regarded as approximately constant during the inter-event times of the cells themselves and naturally suggests the multi-level structure proposed in \cite{engblom2019stochastic}, in which two distinct computational layers handle the external and internal rates separately.
-Both layers update through stochastic simulation algorithm (SSA) routines, the inner layer updating during the waiting time of events in the outer layer (cf.~\figref{2layer}).
+We note that this foundational assumption does not exclude the cell population events to depend on the internal states, e.g., migration rates which depend on a cell-specific chemotactic sensitivity, but only that the resulting feedback effect cannot be so strong that it alters the relative difference in timescales.
+In effect, this scale separation assumption allows the population-level state to be regarded as approximately constant during the inter-event times of the cells themselves and naturally suggests the multi-level structure proposed in \cite{engblom2019stochastic}, in which two distinct computational layers handle the external and internal rates separately.
+Both layers update asynchronously through stochastic simulation algorithm (SSA) routines, first sampling the waiting time and event of the population layer, then updating each cell's internal state in the cellular layer during said waiting time (cf.~\figref{2layer}).
+Continuous internal states are naturally updated in continuous time using standard ODE solvers during the waiting time.
 A key feature of this multi-level coupling is that both layers work in continuous time, preserving the interpretability of time in the resulting framework.

 Events at both levels of description may depend on continuous micro-environment quantities, e.g., nutrients, oxygen, and cellular pressure, that are all modeled by stationary Poisson equations and are solved over the whole population of cells.
 The rationale behind this design is that the dynamics of the micro-environment are typically much faster than that of the cell population and, consequently, can be modeled as if it reaches stationarity immediately after any cell population event.
 The cellular pressure is coupled to the population geometry via boundary conditions to incorporate the effect of surface tension.